We received a nice note recently from Live Feed member Chip M. Here is the gist:

 It’s our plan to keep making the Feed better, stronger, and more powerful.
 We have been consistently rolling out “upgrades” and added features every few months or so and have no intention of stopping.

-If you would like to test drive the Live Feed for 14 days — and lock in the current rate (which can only rise) for two years — you can do so here.
+If you would like to subscribe to the Live Feed risk-free, with a 60-day money-back guarantee – you can do so here.

 We recently took a trip to Las Vegas to attend the Alternative Asset Summit… and to play our fair share of poker while there.
 The Vegas poker landscape has definitely changed…